-Jordan Peele’s Get Out already one of the most iconic films of the 21st century.
+Jordan Peele’s Get Out is already one of the most iconic films of the 21st century.
 Its simple elegance is a perfect example of how much can be conveyed with so little.
 In this post, we’ll take a look at The Sunken Place sequence and learn how to maximize storytelling with a minimal budget.

 A lot of it boils down to prioritizing a breakdown and schedule.
 We’ll do this by learning how to identify the key elements that bring a scene to life (and avoid those that don’t).
-We’ll break down the scene’s sound and VFX elements to get us ready for shoot day.
+We’ll break down the Sunken Place scene’s sound and VFX elements to get us ready for shoot day.
 And we’ll practice scheduling a shoot day to make the best use of our resources, time, and energy.

 1. Plan your vision

 Even if you’ve never seen a film by Director Alfred Hitchcock, you probably know that he was known as the “Master of Suspense."

 Hitchcock earned this moniker primarily thanks to his meticulous attention to detail in choosing which shots he would need, and how they would be framed, to evoke tension and impact the audience.

 In Get Out, Director Jordan Peele follows suit in his own sequence that sends us to “The Sunken Place” for the first time.
 He describes his intention and the metaphor behind this iconic scene.

 When it came time to shoot this sequence, Peele explained in the video above, he felt that the reveal would be, not just a crucial plot point in the story, but a pivotal moment in our collective awareness.